fwmechanic/k_edit/README.md

  * Infinite undo/redo.
  * "syntax highlighting" (of comments, literal strings and characters *only*)
  * highlights C/C++ preprocessor conditional regions
  * File/Source-code navigation: K is integrated with [Exuberant Ctags](http://ctags.sourceforge.net/), and can perform multi-file-greps and -replaces targeting sets of files enumerated in any editor buffer.
-K supports powerful recursive (tree) directory scanning with output to an editor buffer, so, when combined with file-filtering `function`s such as grep, strip, etc. it's easy to quickly construct a buffer containing only the names of all of the files of interest to you, and have the multi-file-aware functions reference this buffer.
+K supports powerful recursive (tree) directory scanning with output to an editor buffer, so, when combined with file-filtering functions such as grep, strip, etc. it's easy to quickly construct a buffer containing only the names of all of the files of interest to you, and have the multi-file-aware functions reference this buffer.
 And since this is based on current filesystem content, it's more likely to be complete and correct than a
 "project file" which must be independently maintained (and thus can easily fall out of sync with workspace reality).